-An accomplished custody lawyer will normally file a motion for sole custody or a reversal of primary custody in response to these claims.
+An accomplished Los Angeles Child Support Lawyer will normally file a motion for sole custody or a reversal of primary custody in response to these claims.
 Restraining orders can be imposed against the accused parent, with only supervised visitation—if any—permitted.
 Children are dragged into the middle, subjected to psychiatric tests, and possibly forced to testify about a parent's intoxication, substance use, psychotic episodes, or abusive conduct.

-If a settlement cannot be reached, you will need a Child Custody Attorney in court if your child's welfare is at risk or joint custody is at stake.
+If a settlement cannot be reached, you will need a Child Custody Attorney in Los Angeles in court if your child's welfare is at risk or joint custody is at stake.

 Developing a Co-Parenting Plan of Action

 Parents going through a divorce or single parents planning to divorce face the daunting challenge of establishing a co-parenting partnership that is best for the baby.
-When developing a child custody schedule that works, the parents must take into account their work and school schedules.
+When developing a child custody schedule that works, the parents must consider their work and school schedules.
 The primary concern must always be the children's best interests.

-The best co-parenting and child custody arrangements are those that enable both parents to see their children on a regular basis.
+The best co-parenting and child custody arrangements are those that enable both parents to see their children regularly.
 In true joint parenting arrangements, the parents typically alternate weekends and divide weekdays according to their schedules.

-In any case, it is often preferable for parents to collaborate and be flexible when it comes to their children's schedules.
+In any case, it is often preferable for parents to collaborate and be flexible regarding their children's schedules.
 The last thing you want is a judge dictating the terms of your parenting strategy because you couldn't come to an agreement on your own.
 Unfortunately, there are occasions when there is no other choice.